aleksandr-efimenko/creditCalc/README.md

 # creditCalc
-It is an interactive loan calculator without a button "Calculate".
+It is an interactive loan calculator based on Vue.js without a button "Calculate".